miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 - **Conclusion**
   This project feels like a small self-hosted “dream machine” for messing around with local AI.
 The code is brimming with commentary and anti-enterprise zingers, but that’s part of the charm: it’s hacking together the simplest possible solution that does a ton of work—like a powerful Swiss Army knife on localhost.
 I think it has a certain artisanal, old-school web dev vibe that’s refreshing in a world of massive JS frameworks.

+## Open Reflections

-That’s about it—just a smattering of open-ended reflections on how the entire system and design philosophy strike me.
+That's about it—just a smattering of open-ended reflections on how the entire system and design philosophy strike me.

+### Finding Common Ground

 Well, I'm glad somebody "gets me".
 You know that line from Jurassic Park You're meant to come down here and defend me against these characters, and the only one